 Integration with home networks.
 CAVs will increasingly be able to notify buildings of their approach, perhaps by switching on lights, heating or air conditioning systems.
 At the same time, it would also be important for homes to exchange information with the vehicle while it is parked outside, for example, transferring downloaded media and journey plans and checking the vehicle’s status current status such as temperature, oil level, mileage information and journey statistics.

 Data exchange with insurers, manufacturers and third parties.
 Currently, telematics systems tend to store information within the vehicle itself.
 Two-way communication would likely enable insurers to review usage remotely in real time, allow manufacturers to monitor and refine performance, and permit third-party subscription services to record and analyze telemetry and travel patterns.

 Payment integration.
 CAVs with wireless connectivity would be able to pay remotely for incidental, driving-related costs such as road tolls, parking and even fuel.

 Localized information and advertising.
-There is a potential for motorists to benefit from relevant, highly localized information, warnings and offers; from improved weather and traffic reports to short-term discounts at nearby outlets, fuel price information and parking availability.
+There is a potential for motorists to benefit from relevant, highly localized information, warnings and offers such as improved weather and traffic reports, short-term discounts at nearby outlets, fuel price information and parking availability.

 Streaming of music and video on demand.
 In-car entertainment would probably no longer be governed by physical discs and even mp3 players, while libraries of streaming, on-demand media would give drivers and passengers virtually instant access to countless songs, movies, TV shows and games.